ITfoxtec/FoxIDs/docs/samples.md

 # Samples
 The samples for FoxIDs show login and logout with OpenID Connect 1.0 and SAML 2.0 and API call secured with OAuth 2.0.
 The samples is located in the [FoxIDs.Samples](https://github.com/ITfoxtec/FoxIDs.Samples) repository.

-> The samples are pre configured in the [FoxIDs.com test track](#foxidscom-test-tenant-for-samples) and can immediately run locally in Visual Studio on the pre configured localhost ports.
+> The samples are pre-configured in the [FoxIDs.com test track](#foxidscom-test-tenant-for-samples) and can immediately run locally in Visual Studio on the pre-configured localhost ports.
 You can also configure the samples in [your one FoxIDs track](#configure-samples-in-foxids-track).

 ## Sample applications